Shanley Rotary Piston Pump

 - Simple, back pullout design and adjustment device for wear compensation make it a simple and easy pump to maintain without removing from the piping and base plate.

-Piston Pump Type
+Rotary Piston Pump Performance

 *Shanley Pump Group is not affiliated with nor distributor for Seepex®, Allweiler®, Moyno®, Tarby®, Netzsch®, or Continental Inc.® all referenced product names, brands, models, or part numbers is solely for identification purposes.
 Seepex® is a registered trademark of Seepex®.
 Moyno® and Tarby® are registered trademarks of Robins and Myers® and NOV®, Netzsch® Incorporated is a registered trademark of the Netzsch® Group, Allweiler® is a registered trademark of Colfax® Corporations Continental® Pumps is a Trademark of Continental® Ultra Pumps.